-As Justice is Sought for Do Kwon, South Korea’s Crypto Scene Emerges From Terra Luna’s Shadow
+As Justice Is Sought for Do Kwon, South Korea’s Crypto Scene Emerges From Terra’s Shadow

 The collapse of Terra continues to reverberate in Do Kwon’s homeland, but there are signs of progress, CoinDesk’s Emily Parker reports.

-Terra Luna is back in the news as the United States and South Korea vie for the extradition of Terraform Labs co-founder and CEO Do Kwon, a Korean national who was recently arrested in Montenegro.
-The Korean crypto community is likely more invested in the outcome, but some actually prefer that Kwon be sent to the US because the punishment might be harsher there.
+Terra is back in the news as the United States and South Korea vie for the extradition of Terraform Labs co-founder and CEO Do Kwon, a Korean national who was recently arrested in Montenegro.
+The Korean crypto community is likely more invested in the outcome, but some actually prefer that Kwon be sent to the U.S. because the punishment might be harsher there.

-The collapse of the Terra Luna stablecoin project reverberated throughout the world, causing some $60 billion to evaporate.
+The collapse of the terraUSD stablecoin project reverberated throughout the world, causing some $60 billion to evaporate.
 But the longest shadow fell over Korea, where it remains today.

 The 2022 crash was all over the local media, which reported that the project had some 200,000 local victims.
-“Even my grandpa knew about Luna,” said SungMo Park, head of Korea business development at Polygon Labs.
+“Even my grandpa knew about LUNA,” said SungMo Park, head of Korea business development at Polygon Labs, referring to Terra's luna token.
 Projects that built on top of Terra found themselves homeless, at least temporarily.
 A once pro-crypto presidential administration started to appear much less enthusiastic.
 To this day, the state of crypto regulation in Korea is not terribly friendly.

-Terraform Labs was based in Singapore, not Korea, but the project played a special role in Kwon’s native country.
+Terraform Labs was based in Singapore, not South Korea, but the project played a special role in Kwon’s native country.
 When I visited Seoul a few months ago, memories of the crash were vivid.
-I heard about people selling their homes to invest in Luna, as well as speculation that if Kwon had returned to Korea after the crash, he likely would have been killed.
+I heard about people selling their homes to invest in luna, as well as speculation that if Kwon had returned to Korea after the crash he likely would have been killed.

 The downfall of a prominent, Korean-born founder clearly had a psychological impact.
 “Do was a very young Korean leader making a big change in the global scene.
 There was no software company in Korea that was making that kind of impact on the global level,” said Jiyun Kim, CEO and co-founder of DSRV, which ran a Terra validator in Korea.
 “He was a kind of north star for Korean crypto founders.”